Rogers Mato

-Rogers Mato Kassim (born 10 October 2003) is a Ugandan professional footballer who plays for Macedonian First Football League club Vardar and the Uganda national team.
+Rogers Mato Kassim (born 10 October 2003) is a Ugandan professional footballer who plays for club Heart of Midlothian and the Uganda national team.

 Club career

-As a youth Mato played for Lweza FC and Maroons FC of the junior league.
-In 2018 he joined the youth setup of Proline FC of the FUFA Big League.
+As a youth Mato played for Lweza and Maroons in the Ugandan junior leagues.
+In 2018 he joined the youth setup of Proline of the FUFA Big League.
 For the 2019–20 season, Mato was promoted to the senior squad, but suffered relegation with the team during the season that was abandoned because of the COVID-19 pandemic.
-He became an important player for the club the following season, leading them to the promotion playoffs before coming short with a loss to Gaddafi FC.
-In September 2021 it was announced that the player had signed a 4-year contract with 13-time Uganda Premier League champions KCCA FC for an undisclosed fee.
+He became an important player for the club the following season, leading them to the promotion playoffs before coming short with a loss to Gaddafi.
+In September 2021 it was announced that the player had signed a four-year contract with 13-time Uganda Premier League champions KCCA for an undisclosed fee.

-After a year with Şanlıurfaspor of the Turkish First League, Mato moved to Brera Strumica of North Macedonia's First Football League in February 2024.
-He made his competitive debut for the club on 18 February in a league fixture against FK Sileks.
+After a year with Şanlıurfaspor of the Turkish First League, Mato moved to AP Brera of North Macedonia's First Football League in February 2024.
+He made his competitive debut for the club on 18 February in a league fixture against Sileks.

+On 13 January 2026, he signed a pre-contract with Scottish Premiership club Heart of Midlothian, initially joining on loan for the remainder of the 2025–26 season before permanently joining on a three-year deal.